Xanthos Private Bank

 Designing the B2B2C Wealth Management Experience

-An exploration of five interconnected flows for $28M+ net worth households and their relationship managers.
+An exploration of eight interconnected flows for $28M+ net worth households and their relationship managers.
 Every design decision starts from the same premise: technology enhances the advisor-client relationship — it does not replace it.

 Private Banking Has Two Users.